Siguza/IOHIDeous/docs/index.md

 Two notes regarding the use of `OSString`:

-1. I would've used `OSData`, but it turns out that has been using `kmem_alloc(kernel_map)` rather than `kalloc` for allocations larger than one page for quite some time, which means that `OSData` buffers will never go to the `kalloc_map` anymore.
+1. I would've used `OSData`, but it turns out that one has been changed to use `kmem_alloc(kernel_map)` rather than `kalloc` for allocations larger than one page.
+In other words, `OSData` buffers will never go to the `kalloc_map` anymore.
-2. The serialised format of an `OSString` does not contain a null terminator (unlike `OSSymbol`), however one is added when instantiating/unserialising it, thus to occupy `N` bytes, the serialised length has to be `N-1`.
+2. The serialised format of an `OSString` does not contain a null terminator (unlike `OSSymbol`), however one is added when instantiating/unserialising it.
+Thus to occupy `N` bytes, the serialised length has to actually be `N-1`.

+And a note regarding `IOSurface` properties: the exported API only supports CF objects, but for fine-grained control over the data we send as well as for increased performance, I want to use the binary data format directly.
+For that I go through IOKit functions rather than IOSurface ones, which involves four external method invocations on an `IOSurfaceRootUserClient`:

+-   External method `0`.
+    This creates a new `IOSurface`.
+As struct input it takes serialised plist properties that specify the surface's attributes (same as what you'd pass to `IOSurfaceCreate`) and as struct output it returns some data of which I only know that it contains an identifier at offset `0x10`.
+The kernel declares this output as having a max size of `0x6c8` bytes, so I just use this construct:

+    ```c
+    union
+    {
+        char _padding[0x6c8];
+        struct
+        {
+            mach_vm_address_t _pad[2];
+            uint32_t id;
+        } data;
+    } surface;
+    ```

+    Whether that field is truly the surface's ID I don't know, but we have to pass that value to other functions later in order to specify the surface we wanna operate on.
+-   External method `9`.
+    This attaches a single property with a name to a surface.
+As struct input it takes serialised plist data, except that they're prefixed with an 8-byte header where the first 4 bytes are the "ID" from above, and the remaining 4 bytes are likely just padding.
+The property and its name are expected to be contained in a top-level array, with the property being at index `0` and the name at index `1`.
+It has a 4-byte struct output, but I have no idea what that is.
+-   External method `10`.
+    This serialises and retrieves either a single named property, or all properties if no name is given.
+As struct input this method takes the same header as before, but instead of serialised plist data it just takes the property's name as null-terminated C string.
+As struct output it returns the serialised property (or properties) in binary format.
+-   External method `11`.
+    This deletes a named property.
+Struct input is the same as for retrieving a property, and struct output is again 4 bytes whose meaning I don't know.

 With that settled, let's look at how we can read and write memory after `evg` has been moved already.

-Writing is much simpler, so I'll do that first.
+Writing is much simpler so I'll do that first.
 We'll just use `eventFlags` again, since there's such a nice function for it:

 ```c++
 void IOHIDSystem::updateEventFlagsGated(unsigned flags, OSObject * sender __unused)